luisdiogo2071317/azure-docs.pt-pt/articles/log-analytics/log-analytics-data-collector-api.md

         // An example JSON object, with key/value pairs static string json = @"[{""DemoField1"":""DemoValue1"",""DemoField2"":""DemoValue2""},{""DemoField3"":""DemoValue3"",""DemoField4"":""DemoValue4""}]";

-        // Update customerId to your Operations Management Suite workspace ID static string customerId = "xxxxxxxx-xxx-xxx-xxx-xxxxxxxxxxxx";
+        // Update customerId to your Log Analytics workspace ID static string customerId = "xxxxxxxx-xxx-xxx-xxx-xxxxxxxxxxxx";

         // For sharedKey, use either the primary or the secondary Connected Sources client authentication key